words Al Woods

 The longer you go without sleep before you drive, the worse it is.
 If you go for 24 hours with no rest before driving, that is like having a 0.10 blood alcohol level, which is above the legal limit in all fifty states.

-This is why there are limits on how long a truck driver can go without sleeping, and other commercial vehicle operators as well.
+This is why there are limits on how long a truck driver can go without sleeping, and other commercial vehicle operators as they might get involved in different types of truck accidents that are fatal.
 The body needs sleep, and without it, our reflexes and mental acuity both suffer.

 What Can You Do to Prevent Driver Fatigue?